w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 #### dfn-contrast-ratio

+##### Guidance When Applying “contrast ratio” to Non-Web Documents and Software

 This applies directly as written and as described in the WCAG 2.2 glossary.

 Because relative luminance is defined such that it cannot directly apply to hardware, please note the text in the introduction which reads: “This document does not comment on hardware aspects of products, non-UI aspects of platforms, or the application of WCAG 2.2 for user-interface components as a category, because the basic constructs on which the WCAG 2.2 and / or its conformance are built do not apply to these.”

 #### dfn-general-flash-and-red-flash-thresholds

+##### Guidance When Applying “general flash and red flash thresholds” to Non-Web Documents and Software

 This applies directly as written and as described in the WCAG 2.2 glossary.

 <div class="note">because this deals with relative luminance and not luminance, it can only be applied to information on a display, not to hardware sources of light.</div>

 #### dfn-input-error

+##### Guidance When Applying “input error” to Non-Web Documents and Software

 This applies directly as written and as described in the WCAG 2.2 glossary, replacing “Web page” with “non-web document or software”.